onap/usecase-ui/docs/index.rst

 Usecase-UI
 ---------------------------------

 This document is aimed to give the users some brief introductions on Usecase-UI from different aspects.
-The users could find useful information, e.g. the architecuture, the APIs and the installation steps, etc. as well as the release notes of Usecase-UI in this document.
+The users could find useful information, e.g. the architecture, the APIs and the installation steps, etc. as well as the release notes of Usecase-UI in this document.

 .. toctree::